MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-III-Copyright-Royalty-Board-Library-Congress/subchapter-E-Rates-Terms-Statutory-Licenses/part-383-Rates-Terms-Subscription-Transmissions-Reproduction-Ephemeral-Recordings-Certain-New-Subscription-Services/section-383.2.md

 ##### § 383.2 Definitions. #####

-Link to an amendment published at 85 FR 9664, Feb.
-20, 2020.

 For purposes of this part, the following definitions shall apply:

 (a) *Bundled Contracts* means contracts between the Licensee and a Provider in which the Service is not the only content licensed by the Licensee to the Provider.

 (b) *Copyright Owner* means a sound recording copyright owner, or a rights owner under 17 U.S.C.
 1401(l)(2), who is entitled to receive royalty payments made under this part pursuant to the statutory licenses under 17 U.S.C.
 112(e) and 114.

-(c) *License Period* means the period commencing January 1, 2016, and continuing through December 31, 2020.
+(c) *License Period* means the period commencing January 1, 2021, and continuing through December 31, 2025.

 (d) *Licensee* is a person that has obtained statutory licenses under 17 U.S.C.
 112(e) and 114, and the implementing regulations, to make digital audio transmissions as part of a Service (as defined in paragraph (f) of this section), and ephemeral recordings for use in facilitating such transmissions.